jwuphysics/sparse-feature-networks/README.md

 ## Models and results

+The trained model weights can also be found on [Zenodo](https://zenodo.org/records/14712542).

-We have uploaded our trained model weights and sparse activation results [here](https://www.dropbox.com/scl/fo/8v0wd2r97251c4gb69iax/AAaRdE7QPFSgFOuOtsnGEEE?rlkey=14jj9mt6evtdgcqsx8ogccim9&st=zctk6mzo&dl=0).
+Additionally, we have uploaded our trained model weights and sparse activation results [here](https://www.dropbox.com/scl/fo/8v0wd2r97251c4gb69iax/AAaRdE7QPFSgFOuOtsnGEEE?rlkey=14jj9mt6evtdgcqsx8ogccim9&st=zctk6mzo&dl=0).
 The optimized `ResNetTopK18` models should be able to reproduce the results shown in the paper.

 ## Citation